GitGunner00/HTML-and-CSS-Projects/README.md

 - Set a **Background video** using the video element.

 ## Extra additions added in free time
+These files are **currently** not provided in this repository and are only in use on my live webpage.
   - Set up a **contact.php** file to allow the contact form to work.
   - utilized some very basic **JavaScript** files to add multiple useful features such as:
     1. A popup which appears immediately when the page loads.